VanIseghemThomas/OpenCortex/README.md

     - Would depend on the external file manager.

     - Once all of this is finished, the app for can be built.

+- Expanding preset slots

+    - Got a pretty good idea how this can be done, still have to confirm it working.

 ## Things that might work in the future
 - Creating an external controller: it is possible to detect preset changes and which preset is currently loaded.
 This can be used together with MIDI commands to create a controller that could display the current preset (like the Kemper controller).